kevbuh/froog/README.md

 *Functions*

-The other base class in froog is the class ```Function```.
+The other base class in froog is the class ```UOP```.
 It keeps track of input tensors and tensors that need to be saved for backward passes

 - ```def __init__(self, *tensors)```: takes in an argument of tensors, which are then saved.
 - ```def save_for_backward(self, *x)```: saves Tensors that are necessary to compute for the computation of gradients in the backward pass.